 Do you know that there are five different apology languages?
 As an experienced couples counselor and marriage counselor, I’m going to give it to you straight: unresolved relationship injuries don’t just go away.
 Healthy relationships require many things, but among them is the ability to make a meaningful apology for the purpose of healing your relationship, and restoring trust — as well as emotional safety.
 Without it, an injured relationship is like a broken bone that doesn’t get set properly: It’s never the same.

-In online marriage counseling and couples therapy sessions, we often see couples who have felt hurt by their partners (and partners who don’t know how to make it better).
-Remember, when it comes to apologizing it’s not just what you say.
-It's the way you say it, and even more importantly, what you DO that counts.
+In online marriage counseling and couples therapy sessions, we often work with couples who have felt hurt by their partners (and partners who don’t know how to make it better).
+The relationship wounds are painful, but they never really heal unless, and until, a meaningful apology is made.
+Remember, when it comes to apologizing, it’s not just what you say – it’s the way you say it, and, even more importantly, what you DO in the aftermath that counts.

 Not All Apologies Are The Same

 What does your apology sound like?
 Do you tell them you’re sorry for running late?
 Do you tell them you understand why they feel hurt because of your actions?
 Do you talk about how you can make sure you aren’t late again?
 Do you ask your partner for forgiveness and give them time to decide?